franktranvantu/spring-interview/README.md

 - What happens if there is more than one bean of a type
 - What is different between @Bean and @Component
 - What is different between Singleton pattern and Singleton bean scope
+- Where should "@Transactional" be place Service Layer or DAO

 ## Spring mvc